Hanxiao-Wu/GeoInverse/README.md

 2. Finer Layers within Basic Layers: Each basic layer is further divided into a finer 1D model.
 This detailed layering is controlled by user-defined parameters in the model file.
 Each fine layer's properties are determined by interpolation (e.g., B-spline) using a few coefficients, typically no more than five.
 This approach ensures a smoother transition in model parameters and reduces the inversion complexity.
 For further information, refer to [Shen et al., 2013](https://academic.oup.com/gji/article/192/2/807/580799), and [Wu et al., 2024](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2023JB027952).
 #### Model File
 The model file defines the configuration of the basic layers and their fine structure, supporting the generation of a detailed 1D model using a variety of interpolation approaches.
+Also the model described in the model file serves as the **reference model** whicn will be the center of the model space.
 Below is a breakdown of each column's purpose.
 ##### Column Description
 1. Group Index (Column 1):
 	- Represents the index of the "basic layer" or **group**, starting from 0.